 Welcome to Morocco!
-Following your transfer from the airport to our joining hotel you can relax by the hotel pool before the pre-departure meeting at 18.00 where you will meet your fellow travellers.
-Overnight Casablanca.
+Following your transfer from the airport to our joining hotel, you can relax in the hotel before the pre-departure meeting at 18:00hrs where you will meet your fellow travellers who are coming from Marrakech.
 (Dinner)